GiovanniSorice/pcd1819-mod1/README.md

 Once you have retrieved and positioned in the right directory you can build the project as follows:

 ```
-5. gradle build
+5. gradle build -x test
 ```

 Gradle will automatically download the necessary project files and definitions needed for this project to compile (i.e., the JUnit library needed for testing).
-If the command was successful, a directory (./classes/) has been created containing the .class files along with the unit test reports.
+If the command was successful, a 'build' directory has been created containing the .class files along with the unit test reports.
 As you might have noticed, tests fail as you need to fill-in the missing code.

 To execute the tests only go on and type: